josmar-crwdstffng/angular/aio/content/guide/component/component-use-send-data-to-parent.md

     </code-example>

-    The user enters text in view created from the `input` element in the template the child component.
+    The user enters text in the view created from the `input` element in the template the child component.
     The event binding connects the `new{nameOfChildProperty}Event` event property in the CSS selector of the child component to the `add{nameOfChildProperty}()` method in the parent component.
     The `$event` contains the data that the user enters in the UI.